Ajar665/Supply-leftover-food-to-poor/README.md

 ### 2. Objectives
 The project defines measurable goals for societal and operational improvement.
 ### a)Business Goals
-    -*Address societal issues like food waste and hunger.*
+        Address societal issues like food waste and hunger.
-    -*Enhance operations, transparency, and accountability.*
+        Enhance operations, transparency, and accountability.
 ### b)Specific Outcomes
         Deliverables include:
         Custom objects: Drop-Off Point, Task, Volunteer, and Execution Detail.
         Reports and dashboards for operational insights.
         Automated workflows for efficiency.